SickHekker/discordbot-responder/README.md

 mv cert.pem /opt/responder
 mv key.pem /opt/responder

-i recommend creating your own self signed certificates.
+i recommend creating your own self signed certificates, but there are some included for testing.

 open /opt/responder/responder.py with your favorite editor and change the password, enter your influxdb info.
 mv responder.service /etc/systemd/system